rairprotocol/rair-dapp/rairnode/README.md

         * [x] /get_challenge/:MetaAddress - GET - request an auth challenge for the given ethereum address, [see details here](readme/get_challenge.md)
         * [x] /get_token/:MetaMessage/:MetaSignature/:mediaId - GET - respond to a challenge to receive a JWT, [see details here](readme/get_token.md)
         * [x] /admin/:MetaMessage/:MetaSignature - GET - verify with a Metamask challenge if the user holds the current Administrator token, [see details here](readme/admin.md)
-        * [x] /new_admin/:MetaMessage/:MetaSignature - POST - verify the user holds the current Admin token and then replace it with a new token, [see details here](readme/new_admin.md)
         * [x] /authentication/:MetaMessage/:MetaSignature - GET - verification of user Metamask challenge and generating of JWT token, [see details here](readme/get_jwt_token.md)
         * [x] /user_info - GET - get details about user by JWT token, [see details here](readme/get_user_details.md)
     * [x] /media